A Lifeline For Texas Children

 Thanks to the hard work of Representative Linda Harper-Brown of Irving and the courage of Representative Grusendorf of Arlington, a few of Texas’ most vulnerable citizens may receive a lifeline.

-Texas House Bill 1263 (HB 1263) put forth by Representative Harper-Brown provides resources to disadvantaged children in the state’s five largest urban districts and a few smaller districts with high concentrations of economically disadvantaged children.
+Texas House Bill 1263 (HB 1263) From 2005 put forth by Representative Harper-Brown provides resources to disadvantaged children in the state’s five largest urban districts and a few smaller districts with high concentrations of economically disadvantaged children.
 It was voted out of the House Education Committee several days ago.
 Then, due to a procedural error, it didn’t make the legislative calendar for consideration.

 Texas parents were frantic.